 Scholarship applicants will be judged on a written application, high school transcript, school and community service, letters of recommendation and a marketing plan for a blood drive.

-Students must attend a “Project Lifesaver” high school in one of the five states served by Blood Assurance, which include Tennessee, Georgia, Alabama, North Carolina and Virginia.
+Students must attend a “Project Lifesaver” high school in one of the five states served by Blood Assurance, which include Tennessee, Georgia, Alabama, and North Carolina.
 These are schools that actively have blood drives with Blood Assurance.

-The completed applications must be postmarked or submitted online by March 1.
+The completed applications must be submitted online by March 1.

 Complete the Online Application below to be considered for to be awarded one of the twelve scholarships.